EVERSE-ResearchSoftware/QualityPipelines/README.md

     --version             Show the version of the script.
     --help                Show this help message.
  ```
-The complete documentation of the quality pipelines are available at the project's [Github Pages](https://everse.software/QualityPipelines/);

 2) The GitHub Action to include in CI/CDs pipeline is available in [this repository](https://github.com/EVERSE-ResearchSoftware/resqui-github-action).